aws-samples/amazon-mq-workshop/labs/lab-1.md

 </p></details><p/>

 ### 6. Open the brokers advanced settings and choose the following settings.
-Scrcoll down afterwards.
+Scroll down afterwards.

 * Virtual Private Cloud (VPC): `{Stackname}-VPC`
 * Subnet(s): `{Stackname}-Subnet1` and `{Stackname}-Subnet2`

-> **It's important to use the VPC, subnet and security group which was created with the CloudFormation template to make sure, the connectivity between your EC2 instance and Amazon MQ is working!**
+> It's important to use the VPC, subnets and security group which were created by the CloudFormation template to make sure the connectivity between your EC2 instance and Amazon MQ is working!

 <details><summary>Screenshot</summary><p>